fsantanna/dceu/doc/manual-out.md

 tasks `(4)`.
 After the nested blocks and tasks are traversed, the outer task itself is traversed at its single yielded execution point `(5)`.
+Finally, the task next to the outer task is traversed in the same way `(6)`.
 A broadcast traversal runs to completion before proceeding to the next statement, just like a function call.

 The next example illustrates event broadcasts and tasks traversal.
-The example uses an `watching` statement to observe an event condition while executing a nested task.
+The example uses a `watching` statement to observe an event condition while executing a nested task.
 When the condition is satisfied, the nested task is aborted: